IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/ifc_concepts/geometry_and_representations.rst

 Future Developments
 -------------------

-The BlenderBIM team plans to develop more intuitive interfaces for non-mesh direct modeling tools in future versions.
+The Bonsai team plans to develop more intuitive interfaces for non-mesh direct modeling tools in future versions.
 This will make it easier to create and manipulate complex geometric representations without needing to understand the intricacies of IFC data structures.